insected/bobbae_gcp-wiki/Machine-Learning.md

 ### Regression & Classification

 [Regression](https://machinelearningmastery.com/neural-network-models-for-combined-classification-and-regression/) and [classification](https://www.youtube.com/watch?v=TJveOYsK6MY) lead to ways of splitting data.

-Regression algorithms are used when you have a dataset of observations where you'd like to use the features to predict a continuous output.

 Classification is a problem of automatically assigning a label to an unlabeled example.
 Spam detection is a famous example of classification.